I want to thank you for helping our site reach #1 in Google.

 Modafinil In the News

 Narcolepsy medication Modafinil is the world’s first safe ‘smart drug.’

 Increasingly taken by healthy people to improve focus before exams, after a comprehensive review, researchers say Modafinil is safe in the short-term Modafinil is the world’s first safe “smart drug,” researchers at Harvard Oxford universities have said, after performing a comprehensive review of the drug.

 They concluded that the drug prescribed for narcolepsy but is increasingly taken without prescription by healthy people could improve decision-making, problem-solving and possibly even make people think more creatively.

 While acknowledging that there was limited information on the effects of long-term use, the reviewers said that the drug appeared safe to take in the short term, with few side effects and no addictive qualities.

 Cognitive enhancement – All on the mind

 Prepare for drugs that will improve memory, concentration, and learning.
 FOR thousands of years, people have sought substances that they hoped would boost their mental powers and stamina.

 Leaves, roots, and fruit have been chewed, brewed, and smoked in a quest to expand the mind.

 That search continues today, except that the shamans work in pharmaceutical laboratories rather than forests.

 If asked why, the shamans reply that they are looking for drugs to treat the effects of Alzheimer’s disease, attention-deficit disorder, strokes, and the dementias associated with Parkinson’s disease and schizophrenia—and that is the truth.
 But by creating compounds that benefit the sick, they offer a mental boost to the healthy, too.

 A Safe Drug to Boost Brainpower

 Rigorous analysis shows the drug modafinil significantly enhances cognition.

-What if you could pop a pill that made you smarter?
+What if you could pop a pill that made you more intelligent?

 It sounds like a Hollywood movie plot, but a new systematic review suggests that the decades-long search for a safe and effective “smart drug” (see below) might have notched its first success.
-Researchers have found that modafinil boosts higher-order cognitive function without causing serious side effects.
+Researchers have found that modafinil boosts higher-order cognitive function without causing severe side effects.

 Modafinil, which has been prescribed in the U.S. since 1998 to treat sleep-related conditions such as narcolepsy and sleep apnea, heightens alertness much as caffeine does.